patil4x4sanket/groceryBookingApiProject/README.md

 This project is a simple API for booking groceries, built with Java, Spring Boot, and Maven, can be packaged and deployed on Docker.

-The beauty of this project is, you do not have to even Build this project explicity, just run docker-compose up command, and everything will be done internally.
+The beauty of this project is, you do not have to even Build this project explicitly, just run docker-compose up command, and everything will be done internally.
-Once the Application is up and running, the you can play around with the given Set of APIs.
+Once the Application is up and running, then you can play around with the given Set of APIs.

 ----------------------------------------------------------------